 - If you are looking for a specific research article and cannot find a free version, try contacting the author.
 Many academic authors are happy to email you their papers for free.

-- Found a source?
+- Did you find a source?
 Don't forget to cite it.
-If you need help, Purdue Online Writing Lab offers descriptions and examples for a number of styles and formats.
-A lot of sources will also offer an option for citation, including google.
+If you need help, Purdue Online Writing Lab offers descriptions and examples for several styles and formats.
+A lot of sources will also offer an option for citation, including Google.

 - The Library of Congress has your back!
-Reference librarians have already created a number of research and general subject guides.
-You can also search [your topic] + libguide and find libraries who specifically have collections related to your topic; if you are not a member of that library you may not be able to access it, but the libguide can help give you a starting point in your research.
+Reference librarians have already created several research and general subject guides.
+You can also search [your topic] + libguide and find libraries that specifically have collections related to your topic; if you are not a member of that library you may not be able to access it, but the libguide can help give you a starting point in your research.

 - Check out our book collection and you can always contact your local branch or HQ for help.

 |African Journals OnLine (AJOL) works to increase global & continental online access, awareness, quality & use of African-published, peer-reviewed research.|

 |All Americans' Stories (a National Park Service program) includes theme studies (which help identify National Historic Landmarks), parks and places, and education and additional resources for American groups and their heritage months.|

 |The American Archive of Public Broadcasting works to preserve for posterity the most significant public television and radio programs of the past 60 years.|